rangademetal/mirror/README.md

-"# mirror"
-Simple Cloud Storage like Mega.nz
+Simple Cloud Storage like Mega.nz in Command Line